danfuzz/samizdat/samizdat-0-lib/README.md

 to the library is the `main` file, which is responsible for loading up all the other files in a dependency-appropriate order.

-*Note:* If files are added or removed here, then a corresponding line needs to be added to or removed from the file `samizdat-0/lib/lib-def.h`.
+**Note:** If files are added or removed here, then a corresponding line needs to be added to or removed from the file `manifest.sam0` in this directory as well as `samizdat-0/lib/lib-def.h`.